appium/appium-xcuitest-driver/README.md

 ### mobile: killApp

-Kill the given app on the real device under test by instruments service via [py-ios-device](https://github.com/YueChen-C/py-ios-device) if it is installed on the server machine.
+Kill the given app on the real device under test by instruments service via [py-ios-device](https://github.com/YueChen-C/py-ios-device) if it is installed on the server machine since XCUITest driver 4.3.0.
 If the app is not running or failed to kill, then nothing is done.
 Note that this method takes a few more time than `mobile:terminateApp` for now since it calls the instruments service via external command, `py-ios-device`.